Enssis/Calendar-component-react/README.md

 An Agenda component for your React application.
 Display a list of events and offer the possibility to create new or modify these events.

-Offer the possibility to customise options and will add the possibility to style the component.
+Offer the possibility to customise options and colors of the component.
-For the moment all texts are in French but the possibility to change tehe langage is in devellopement
+For the moment all texts are in French but the possibility to change the langage is in devellopement

 ## Installation